Pictures of the Civil War

 114. Fort Sumter, S.C., viewed from a sandbar in Charleston Harbor, 1865.
 Photographed by George N. Barnard.
 165-SC-56.

-1865.
-111-B-157.
 (The Petersburg identification appearing in the official caption for this photograph received by NARA from the Army Signal Corps has been disputed.
 Civil War historians and photo-historians have uncovered documentary evidence suggesting that this image of Union forces was taken by Andrew J. Russell just before the Second Battle of Fredericksburg in the spring of 1863.
-For more information please see the item description located in the Archival Research Catalog (ARC).
-The ARC Identifier is 524576.)
+For more information, please see the item in the National Archives Catalog.)

 116. High-angle view toward the capitol, 1862.
 111-B-35.